Watch the full Video on YouTube:

-Today, the College of Health Sciences and Professions includes more than 100 faculty and staff members and over 9,000 students with more growth ahead.
-In 2014, ground was broken on a new facility at the University's Dublin Extension Campus in central Ohio which will serve as the home of a new physician assistant practice degree and other programs across the health spectrum.
+Today, the College of Health Sciences and Professions includes more than 100 faculty and staff members and more than 9,000 students—with more growth ahead.
+In 2014, college leaders broke ground on a new facility at the Ohio University Dublin Integrated Education Center in central Ohio, which now serves as the home of a new physician assistant practice degree and other programs across the health spectrum.

-Since its founding in 1979, The College of Health Sciences and Professions has been known for the quality of its academic programs and the success of its graduates.
-More than 9,000 students are enrolled in over 30 academic majors housed in our five schools and departments.
-Every day, these students interact with outstanding faculty members who are committed to achieving excellence in education and scholarship.
+Since its founding in 1979, the College of Health Sciences and Professions has been known for the quality of its academic programs and the success of its graduates.
+More than 9,000 students are enrolled in more than 30 academic majors housed in our five schools and departments.
+Every day, these students work with outstanding faculty members who are committed to achieving excellence in education and scholarship.

-While our longest history is at our home campus in Athens, Ohio, our footprint is worldwide with students having studied or engaged in clinical work at sites in Africa, Asia, Europe, South American and North America.
-Every day, our students engage in innovative and insightful learning activities, inspiring research, and impactful clinical work with underserved populations in southeast Ohio, across the state and nation, and around the world.
+While our longest history is at our Athens, Ohio, campus, our footprint is worldwide, with students having studied or engaged in clinical work at sites in Africa, Asia, Europe, South America and North America.
+Every day, our students engage in innovative and insightful learning activities, inspiring research, and dynamic clinical work with underserved populations in southeast Ohio, across the state and nation, and around the world.

 Signs of our success are everywhere:

-The College of Health Sciences and Professions is a place where exciting things happen every day.
-Whether you're interested in undergraudate programs, graduate programs, or a specific department or school unit within the college, we can help you gain the skills you need to make a difference in the world.
+The College of Health Sciences and Professions is a place where exciting things happen every single day.
+Whether you're interested in undergraduate programs, graduate programs or a specific department or school unit within the college, we can help you gain the skills you need to make a difference in the world.
 Explore our website and see for yourself how this is the place where everything connects.